Day 14- Tobermoray / Salen / Craignure / Ferry Oban / Burnt Porridge Bay

 From morm to night, my friend

 Eventually, we came off the mountains and back to civilisation, onto the main road south to Salen.
 Despite it being signposted for miles, the small village of Salen is easily missed.
 All roads on Mull lead to it as it is at the narrowest part of Mull.
 The village was the birthplace of the ‘Father of Australia’, the splendidly named Lachlan MacQuarrie.
-How does one ‘father a country’, we wondered?
+The sun came out after reaching Salen.
+We intended to stop for the night here, but as we were well ahead of schedule and after a quick discussion we decided to carry on to Oban and cover more distance while we could.

+I had a comfortable night’s sleep, especially after the day’s 53-mile journey.
+I was occasionally conscious of traffic passing by, but it didn't bother me.
 In the morning, however, I heard movement outside the tent.
-Peering out, I was amazed to see Chris fully dressed for the road, but his tent packed away and his bike ready to go.
-I was convinced something was wrong This was just unreal.
+Peering out, I was amazed to see Chris fully dressed for the road, with his tent packed away and his bike ready to go.
+I was convinced something was wrong.
+This was just unreal.
 It turned out that it was the sound of the traffic that was the trouble.

 I left Chris with the usual gallon of porridge to make.
 While loading my bike, I became conscious of a strong burning smell - the porridge was burnt!
 In his keenness to get away the gas had been turned up full and his lack of stirring then led to this culinary disaster.
-Surely, he had had enough porridge making practise over the last few weeks!
+Surely, he had had enough porridge making practice over the last few weeks!
+We did not know where the place was that we had stopped at, but I now call it 'Burnt Porridge Bay'.
+By the way, burnt porridge tastes horrible; it is absolutely vile, well perhaps not that vile, cause you-know-who, still ate it all!

 It was long, long haul from Tobermoray to Burnt Porridge Bay